 These are highly targeted attacks, but criminals are becoming increasingly more sophisticated

 In 2017, organizations were targeted on average by 18.5 attacks per quarter.
 We saw a dramatic rise in the first quarter of 2018, with that average number being about 28.
 In Q2, there was another significant increase as organizations were targeted by an average of 35 email fraud attacks – a quarter-over-quarter rise of 25%.

 78% of organizations were targeted by more than 10 email fraud attacks, with 17% of organizations targeted by more than 50.
 Attackers are becoming increasingly sophisticated as they impersonate more people (from an average of 13 in Q1 to 16 in Q2) and target more employees (from an average of 16 in Q1 to 27 in Q2) – both deeper within organizations and across more departments.

 The email fraud threat landscape includes various fraud tactics

-Attackers leverage multiple identity deception tactics to trick unsuspecting victims and avoid being blocked including display name spoofing, domain spoofing, and look-alike domains.
+Attackers leverage multiple identity deception and email spoofing tactics to trick unsuspecting victims and avoid being blocked including display name spoofing, domain spoofing, and look-alike domains.